The top 10 places to take a walk in Toronto

 If it's elevated lake vistas you're after, head to this park atop the Scarborough Bluffs.
 It's remarkable just how tropical the scene can seem in mid-summer.
 Look out at the water and imagine that the deposits from these very bluffs formed what is now the Toronto Islands.

 High Park is an obvious choice, but impossible to leave off this list.
-High Parks rolling hills offer many ravine walks, ponds, and, of course, the Cherry Blossoms in spring.
+High Park's rolling hills offer many ravine walks, ponds and, of course, the Cherry Blossoms.
 There are trails all over the park and lots of paved paths if you prefer not to venture too far off the beaten track.

 Uptowners looking for a serene escape can hit this park, which features kilometres of weaving trails, alongside sports fields, picnic areas, and an off-leash dog park.
 None of the trails are overly challenging to walk, but the scenery is such that you'll feel much further north of the city's core than you really are.